2C-V

-2C-V is a recreational designer drug from the substituted phenethylamine family, with psychedelic effects.
+2C-V, or 2C-VI, also known as 4-ethenyl-2,5-dimethoxyphenethylamine, is a recreational designer drug from the substituted phenethylamine family, with psychedelic effects.
 It was first synthesised by Daniel Trachsel and colleagues in 2006.
-It is active at a dosage of 25 mg with a duration of around 5 hours.
+It is active at a dosage of 25 mg orally with a duration of around 5 hours.
+It is a controlled substance in Canada under phenethylamine blanket-ban language.